-(d) Minimum Front Setback 20 ft.
+(d) Minimum Front Setback

-The minimum front Setback of a lot may be reduced to the average setback distance of the existing buildings located on the lots to either side of said lot.
+(1) The minimum front Setback of a lot may be reduced to the average setback distance of the existing buildings located on the lots to either side of said lot.

-Multifamily Dwellings and Non-Residential Uses:

-Minimum Landscaped Buffer Strip
+(2) Multifamily Dwellings and Non-Residential Uses: Minimum Landscaped Buffer Strip 15 ft.

-15 ft.

-(e) Minimum Side Setback 10 ft.
+(e) Minimum Side Setback